shugi12345/stremio-skip-button/README.md

 # Stremio Skip Intro Plugin

-This repository contains a simple JavaScript plugin for **Stremio Enhanced**.
-The script injects a "Set Intro" button into the Stremio web UI that allows a user to store intro start and end timestamps for a given video (keyed by IMDb ID).
-When those timestamps are available, a "Skip Intro" button appears while the video is playing, allowing the viewer to jump past the intro segment.
+This repository provides a small plugin script for **Stremio Enhanced**.
+It lets you store per-movie or per-episode intro times and automatically offers a skip button while watching.

 ## Usage

 1. Install the **Stremio Enhanced** browser extension.
-2. Add the script `skip-intro.js` as a custom plugin in the extension settings.
+2. Add `skip-intro.js` as a custom plugin in the extension settings.
-3. Open Stremio in your browser.
-A "Set Intro" button will appear in the bottom-right corner of the interface.
+3. Start playing a video.
+A new button will appear in the player's control bar.
-4. While a video is selected, click "Set Intro" and enter the start and end times for the intro segment in seconds.
+4. Click the button to enter the intro start and end times (in seconds).
+You can use the video's current time for convenience.
-5. The times are saved in `localStorage` under a key that includes the video's IMDb ID.
+5. The times are saved locally in `localStorage` using the IMDb ID of the title.
-6. When the same video is played again, a "Skip Intro" button will appear when the playback reaches the intro segment.
+6. When you watch the same title again, a "Skip Intro" popup shows up once the intro starts.
+If you don't interact, it auto-skips after five seconds.

 All data is stored locally in the browser.
-No external server is used.